with people, for nature.

 Lauren's PhD and post-doctoral research at the University of Cambridge looked at the political ecology of electrified 'elephant' fences in Laikipia, Kenya: the politics they both represent and create.
 Lauren delved into issues of identity and access in relation to land by pastoralists and conservationists.
 She then directed the conservation science department for an international NGO for six years.

-Increasingly Lauren felt a drive away from the market-based, protectionist, sometimes militarised solutions she faced.
 Lauren is now a practitioner in Nonviolent Communication and an accredited mediator (with CEDR and Conflict Dynamics) and experienced in using and thinking about social science and political ecology.